jonringer/basinix/README.md

-## WARNING: This is very much in alpha, do not expect this to be working or polished
+## Deprecated: This is now intended to be [an integrated CI tool](https://github.com/ekala-project/eka-ci)

 # Basinix